 Patients should be able to schedule and change appointments through a smartphone app, communicate securely with their physician, and be notified of any changes.
 Whether a patient moves or visits a different health system, her information should still be accessible both to her and to the physician attending to her.
 When healthcare organizations are utilizing a truly automated system that allows for more engaged physicians and clinicians, everyone benefits.

 With technology continuing to evolve, and healthcare increasingly collecting – and creating – data, we need to ensure that all data is being utilized in an efficient and cost-effective way.
 It is estimated that $4.6 billion in costs related to physician turnover and reduced clinical hours is attributable to burnout each year in the U.S. Within that, the annual economic cost associated with burnout related to turnover and reduced clinical hours is approximately $7,600 per employed physician each year.

-Policy changes at the federal level can help to ease administrative burden, but healthcare organizations must also invest in systems and tools designed for improved EHR usability.
+Policy changes at the federal level can help to ease the administrative burden, but healthcare organizations must also invest in systems and tools designed for improved EHR usability.

-Clinicians and health IT vendors must collaborate before, during and after any EHR optimization projects or EHR interface design.
+Clinicians and health IT vendors must collaborate before, during, and after any EHR optimization projects or EHR interface design.
 Higher provider satisfaction, paired with improved clinical efficiency, lets providers focus more on patient care delivery than administrative tasks.
 We have the ability to help physicians get to that next level of patient care.
-It’s time we take that necessary step forward to make long-lasting, positive change for the entire healthcare ecosystem.
+It’s time we take that necessary step forward to make long-lasting, positive changes for the entire healthcare ecosystem.

 By Joel A. Kahn M.D., First Line Software